rivt-info/rivtinfo.github.io/docs/_sources/index.md.txt

 - plots
 - data

-This **rivt** capability, when implemented across large document libraries, allows engineers to explore more options, become familiar with technologies and find better solutions.
-The open source software model permits and encourages continuous small contributions to such libraries.
+**rivt** has this capability to mix and match from existing documents and data sources.
+When implemented across large document libraries it allows engineers to explore more options, become familiar with technologies and find better solutions.
+The open source software model it is built on permits and encourages continuous contributions to such libraries.

-Engineering documents include confidential client and project information dispersed among generic descriptions and calculations. **rivt** allows private designation of specific inputs and outputs, and automatically generates documents of different types for projects or public libraries.
+In addition, engineering documents include confidential client and project information interspersed among the generic descriptions and calculations.
+**rivt** allows designation of specific inputs and outputs as private, and automatically generates separate project or public documents for different purposes.

 Engineering document software is widely available but it presents barriers to sharing and reuse (see table).
-It has high initial cost, continuous upgrade costs, limited report formatting and version control, and is mutually incompatible.
+It has high initial cost, continuous upgrade costs, limited report formatting and version control, and mutual incompatibility.

 Consequentially, nearly identical engineering documents are repeatedly written from scratch, simply because reusable documents and templates are unavailable.